Robert Ouko (politician): Troon's theory

+Family wrangles

 Troon's initial investigations uncovered allegations of a serious and long-running row in the Ouko family that was testified to in witness statements by Ouko's wife Christabel, in the first two statements given by his sister Dorothy Randiak, and in the statements given by his brothers Barrack and Collins, his sister-in-law Esther Mbajah, the family doctor Joseph Olouch, and family friend Erik James Oyango.

 Dorothy Randiak, in her first witness statement, cited the cause of the row: "In 1985 the following happened.
 Barrack was working as Deputy PC in Nakuru in the Rift Valley Province.
 From there he was transferred to Deputy Secretary at the Attorney generals office.
 He did not want this move and he blamed it on Robert [Ouko] because he had ambition to become Provincial Commissioner.
 Barrack discussed the move to try and prevent it but Robert done nothing about it because of reasons of which they both knew.
 This caused a lot of bitterness on Barrack's part against Robert but Robert had no bad feeling towards Barrack.
 The situation still exists.
 Barrack also influenced Collins which in turn caused him to show bitterness against Robert also.
 The bitterness of both these brothers was maintained throughout and remained until the time Robert disappeared".

 In her second statement made to Troon on 27 March, Dorothy Randiak recounted that a family group photograph had been found in her mother's house in December 1989 in which the picture of her mother had been cut out and that Ouko had blamed his brother Collins for it.
 She stated also that Collins had told his mother "never to come to the house again and that if she did he would cut her to pieces".

 Troon concluded in his 'Final Report' that, "To summarise the immediate family of Ouko, I am not satisfied that they have told me everything they know.
 There appears to be a shroud of fear surrounding the whole family which prevents them fully disclosing what I believe some of them must know".